ovesnel/HOLPRG-2002/_sources/tasks/task1/step3.rst.txt

 Step 3: Setup Django Project
 ############################

-The first thing we need to do is to create a new DJANGO project, in order to do so, we will start a container with Python 3 and install DJANGO library.
+The first thing we need to do is to create a new Django project, in order to do so, we will start a container with Python 3 and install Django library.

 The following docker commands will allow you to start a container from **python:3-slim-buster** image and executing a **bash** prompt.
 The `-v` and `-w` switches allow us to map the local folder into the container in the `/app` directory and set the default workspace to `/app`.